cmsc320/spring2021/project3/README.md

 <li><p>Include all code required to perform the 10-fold cross-validation procedure on your three algorithms.</p></li>
 <li><p>Write up the result of your 10-fold cross-validation procedure.
 Make sure to report the 10-fold CV error estimate (with standard error) of each of the three algorithms.
 Also report on the result of the <em>two</em> paired t-tests comparing your logistic regression algorithm with your chosen two algorithms.</p></li>
 </ol>

+## Extra Credit

+There are two opportunities for extra credit on this project:

+ * The first is straightforward: For each day the project is submitted early, you get 5 extra credit points, for a maximum of 15 points.

+* Additionally, there will be opportunity for "Above and Beyond" points.
+These points are given at the discretion of the grader, _and can not be negotiated_.
+This is for students who show a significant depth of understanding and who explore the possibilities of the assignment beyond the descriptions set out in the instructions.
+For an example of an "Above and Beyond" submission for Project 2 see [this submission](files/project2_above_and_beyond.pdf) (there was no such extra credit for Project 2, this is just an example of what would get the points)